 Spring, Summer, & Fall Westmont in San Francisco

-At the beginning of the semester, students prepare for their internship search through various training sessions with Career Development & Calling staff.
-These sessions are designed to equip students with job search skills such as resume-writing and interviewing.
-Students find this training to be helpful for their internship search as well as professional endeavors after college.
-Students also meet with faculty to identify possible internship placements in San Francisco, and may interview with internship sites known and unknown to the program.
-Each student is expected to complete three interviews at various placement sites before choosing an internship.
+At the beginning of the semester, training sessions with the COVE staff will prepare you to search for an internship and equip you with skills such as resume-writing and interviewing that you'll also find helpful in your professional endeavors after college.
+You'll meet with professors to identify possible internships in San Francisco, and you'll complete three interviews at various placement sites before choosing an internship.

 This 8-unit course is centered on participation in an internship related to the professional and vocational interests of each student.
 Internship opportunities exist for students of all majors.
 The amount of major credit received is determined by departmental guidelines and the type of internship selected.
 Components of the course include attendance at all placement orientation workshops during the first week of the semester (for Fall/Spring only); interviewing with at least three agencies/organizations prior to selecting an internship site; development of a detailed learning contract in consultation with one's site supervisor; and engagement with regular reading and writing assignments aimed at the reflective integration of theory and praxis.

 The internship is accompanied by a required weekly seminar.The purpose of this required seminar is to enable students to critically engage and reflect on their daily internship experiences in renewed faith-based ways.
 The course is designed to foster a deeper understanding of personal-vocational identity.
 Through guest speaker presentations and shared dialogue on common workplace dynamics, this course seeks to help students discover what it means to live faithfully amidst a range of complex and diverse settings while integrating a Christ-centered perspective